digital-asset/daml/daml-lf/spec/transaction.rst

 *since version 9*

-New optional field `key_maintainers` is now set when the exercised contract has a contract key defined.
+New optional field `key_with_maintainers` is now set when the exercised contract has a contract key defined.
+The `contract_key` field is not used any more.

 message NodeLookupByKey
 ^^^^^^^^^^^^^^^^^^^^^^^